To Register for SAT: Students need to create an account on Collegeboard.com

 *In registering follow this Very Important Tip:

-Please type in YCIS Shanghai on your Collegeboard Profile as registering as a YCIS CP student does not work and comes up as an error when using the YCIS Gubei SAT codes!
+Please type in YCIS Shanghai on your Collegeboard Profile as registering as a YCIS CP student does not work and comes up as an error when using the YCIS Gubei SAT codes.
+Thank you!

 Test Dates on Offer Include: